 I would have found that in any case, by the time I came, the volunteer’s house had separate rooms for men and women.
 The founders, Neil and Sabina (along with Dave, their indispensable, indefatigable intern from Australia), are actually fairly adapted to Malay village norms.

 It would have been completely comfortable after all.

-The name of the NGO that ran the project, was Blue Temple.
+The name of the NGO that ran the project on behalf of Ecoteer, was Blue Temple.

 Yep, I even got a sign, and I still chickened out.
-I hedged my choice based on what would be more normal, instead of trust where I was pointed to.
+I hedged my choice based on what would be more normal, instead of trusting where I was pointed to.

 It would take me a few more lessons like this in the year after, to trust the universe better.
 That indeed, the waves will part, and the fire will cool, when I’m directed by the universe to pass through.